Homological mirror symmetry for the quartic surface: -categories

-The idempotent completion of an arbitrary linear category has objects which are pairs $(X,p)$, where $X$ is an object of the original category and $p \in Hom(X,X)$ an idempotent endomorphism.
-One thinks of this as the ``direct summand $im(p)$'', and so $Hom((X_0,p_0),(X_1,p_1)) = p_1 Hom(X_0,X_1) p_0$.
-It is proved in \cite{balmer-schlichting01} that the idempotent completion of a triangulated category is again triangulated, in a unique way which makes the inclusion $X \mapsto (X,id_X)$ into an exact functor.
+The idempotent completion $C^\pi$ of a category $C$ has objects which are pairs $(X,p)$, where $X$ is an object of the original category and $p \in \mathit{Hom}_C(X,X)$ an idempotent endomorphism.
+One thinks of this as the ``direct summand $\mathit{im}(p)$'', and defines $\mathit{Hom}_{C^\pi}((X_0,p_0),(X_1,p_1)) = p_1 \mathit{Hom}_C(X_0,X_1) p_0$.
+It is proved in \cite{balmer-schlichting01} that the idempotent completion of a triangulated category is again triangulated, in a unique way which makes the embedding $C \rightarrow C^\pi$ into an exact functor.
 The result of applying this construction to the bounded derived category of an $A_\infty$-category is called the {\em split-closed derived category} $D^\pi(\Cat)$.
-Suppose that we have a set of objects in an idempotent complete triangulated category; these are called {\em split-generators} if one can obtain any object from them by successive mapping cones, splitting off direct summands, and isomorphism.
+Suppose that we have a set of objects in an idempotent complete triangulated category; these are called {\em split-generators} if one can obtain any object from them by successive shifts, mapping cones, splitting off direct summands, and isomorphism.

-Here are some obvious but useful facts about derived categories:
+Here are some easy but useful facts about derived categories of $A_\infty$-categories:

 \begin{lemma} If two $A_\infty$-categories are quasi-equivalent, their derived categories $D^b$ and $D^\pi$ are equivalent triangulated categories. \end{lemma}